Oklahoma: Sports

 Two private institutions in Tulsa, the University of Tulsa and Oral Roberts University; are also Division I members.
 Tulsa competes in FBS football and other sports in the American Athletic Conference, while Oral Roberts, which does not sponsor football, is a member of the Summit League.
 In addition, 12 of the state's smaller colleges and universities compete in NCAA Division II as members of three different conferences, and eight other Oklahoma institutions participate in the NAIA, mostly within the Sooner Athletic Conference.

 Regular LPGA tournaments are held at Cedar Ridge Country Club in Tulsa, and major championships for the PGA or LPGA have been played at Southern Hills Country Club in Tulsa, Oak Tree Country Club in Oklahoma City, and Cedar Ridge Country Club in Tulsa.
 Rated one of the top golf courses in the nation, Southern Hills has hosted five PGA Championships, including one in 2022, and three U.S. Opens, the most recent in 2001.
 Rodeos are popular throughout the state, and Guymon, in the state's panhandle, hosts one of the largest in the nation.

 ESPN called Oklahoma City "the center of the softball universe", specifically referring to the fast-pitch version, in a 2020 story.
-Oklahoma City is home to the governing body of the sport in the United States, USA Softball, which has its headquarters in a complex that also includes the USA Softball Hall of Fame Stadium.
+Oklahoma City is home to the governing body of the sport in the United States, USA Softball, which has its headquarters in a complex that also includes Devon Park.
 It annually hosts the Women's College World Series, the eight-team final round of the NCAA Division I softball tournament.
+Devon Park will host softball at the 2028 Summer Olympics, and the Riversport OKC complex will host canoe slalom at the Games.

-Wrestling is a sport with a strong tradition in Oklahoma.
+College wrestling has strong tradition in Oklahoma.
 Oklahoma State has the most NCAA national championships of any collegiate team with 34, with the Oklahoma Sooners having 7 NCAA wrestling titles.
-The National Wrestling Hall of Fame and Museum is headquartered in Stillwater, Oklahoma.
+The National Wrestling Hall of Fame and Museum is headquartered in Stillwater.

+A teqball competition was held in Tulsa June 14–16, 2024.